Solitarju/vrchat-api-library/README.md

 - Class: **UsersApi**
 - Class: **WorldsApi**
 - Class: **Enums**
-    - Enums class containing all enum types.

 ### **TODO**
 - (Important) Optional argument fixes.
 (If a falsy value is passed, the function will omit that value and not specify it in the api request resulting in it returning to default instead).
 - Wiki/Documentation.
-- Consistency improvements.
+- Code Consistency/General improvements.
-- Separate classes into their own modules for better organization.
 - User Class instead of raw JSON.
 - OSC (Potentially).

 ### **Changelog**
+- v1.2.1
+    - Sorted each API section into their own modules for better orginization.

 - v1.2.0
     - Finally completed 100% API coverage!
     - Renamed "Vrchat" manager class to "VRChat".